Airlines count on business travelers to keep recovery going

 DALLAS (AP) — With summer vacations winding down, airlines are counting on the return of more business travelers to keep their pandemic recovery going into the fall.

-Air travel in the United States, bolstered by huge numbers of tourists, has nearly recovered to pre-pandemic levels.
+Air travel in the United States, bolstered by huge numbers of tourists, has nearly recovered to pre-pandemic levels — even topping 2019 numbers over the Labor Day weekend.

 Inflation — and especially this year’s sharp rise in airfares — raises concern about how long vacationers can afford to keep flying at their current pace.
 Airlines say they see no signs of a slowdown in leisure travel.